 Too silly to be a crime drama and to serious to be a comedy; Back to Back is all over the map.
-What can you say about a film with the always super cool legend Ryo Ishibashi kicking and shooting it old school and an exploding Bobcat Goldthwait in the same movie?… heck this movie has them in the same scene.
+What can you say about a film with the always super cool legend Ryo Ishibashi kicking and shooting it old school and an exploding Bobcat Goldthwait in the same movie?… heck, this movie has them in the same scene.

-Yes watching Bobcat go all Islamic Jihad is worth a rental at least.
-And the cast such as Fred Willard, Tim Thomerson, and Stephen Furst actually behave themselves.
-Heck Leland Orser practically gives a one-man show as wheelchair guy.
-(Seriously he could have had an Off-Broadway monologue with that character.)The blood squibs and bullets get a good workout and the movie has some pretty decent action scenes.
+Yes, watching Bobcat go all Islamic Jihad is worth a rental at least.
+And the cast such as Fred Willard, Tim Thomerson, and Stephen Furst behave themselves.
+Heck Leland Orser practically gives a one-man show as a wheelchair guy.
+(Seriously, he could have had an Off-Broadway monologue with that character.)The blood squibs and bullets get a good workout and the movie has some pretty decent action scenes.